gitMiguel/opjgraph/README.md

 ### Security

-As opjgraph.ini file contains your database username and password remember to set up your web server not to allow direct view of .ini files.
+As *database.ini* file contains your database username and password remember to set up your web server not to allow direct view of .ini files.

 For example here's Apache's configuration section to hide all .ini and .inc files: